 Commercial conveyancing in Hampton covers a broad range of advice, supplied by regulated solicitors, relating to business premises.
 By way of example, this area of conveyancing can cover the sale or purchase of freehold business premises or, more commonly, the transfer of existing business tenancies or the drafting of new leasing arrangements.
 Commercial conveyancing solicitors can also offer advice on the sale of business assets, commercial loans and the termination of leases.

 Back In 2000, I bought a leasehold flat in Hampton.
 Conveyancing and Bank of Scotland mortgage are in place.
 I have received a letter from someone saying they have taken over the freehold.
 Attached was a ground rent demand for rent dating back to 1992.
 The conveyancing solicitor in Hampton who previously acted has long since retired.
 Do I pay?

 First contact HMLR to be sure that this person is indeed the new freeholder.
 It is not necessary to incur the fees of a Hampton conveyancing solicitor to do this as you can do this on the Land Registry website for £3.
 Rest assured that in any event, even if this is the legitimate landlord, under the Limitation Act 1980 no more than 6 years of rent can be collected.

 I am the proprietor of a two-bedroom flat in Hampton.
 Given that I can not reach agreement with the landlord, can the Leasehold valuation Tribunal determine the sum due for the purchase of the freehold?

-Where there is a missing freeholder or where there is disagreement about the premium for a lease extension, under the Leasehold Reform, Housing and Urban Development Act 1993 it is possible to make an application to the LVT to make a decision on the premium.
+in cases where there is a absentee landlord or if there is dispute about the premium for a lease extension, under the Leasehold Reform, Housing and Urban Development Act 1993 it is possible to make an application to the LVT to make a decision on the price.